ArtifexSoftware/ghostpdl/doc/src/Readme.rst

-Ghostscript Enterprise
+Ghostscript Office
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:title:`Ghostscript Enterprise` is a commercial version of :title:`GhostPDL` which can also read and process a range of common office documents, including :title:`Word`, :title:`PowerPoint` and :title:`Excel`.
-Find out more in the :ref:`Ghostscript Enterprise section<Ghostscript_Enterprise>`.
+:title:`Ghostscript Office` is a commercial version of :title:`GhostPDL` which can also read and process a range of common office documents, including :title:`Word`, :title:`PowerPoint` and :title:`Excel`.
+Find out more in the :ref:`Ghostscript Office section<Ghostscript_Office>`.

 .. _URWFontInformation: